moorepants/eme185/content/pages/instructor-guide.rst

 Piazza
 ------

-Students should be directed to Piazza to ask asyncronous questions electronically (instead of email).
+Students should be directed to Piazza to ask asynchronous questions electronically (instead of email).
 Any question that could benefit more than one student should be asked here, so if student email you directly, kindly direct them to Piazza.
 It is the instructors' responsibility to answer these